The Bustling Society

 About the artist / creative lead >>>

-Heena Kim is a visual artist and founder of Beyond Space, an initiative that brings people together through participatory art and creative dialogue.
+Heena Kim is a visual artist, a mum of two, and the founder of Beyond Space, an initiative that brings people together through participatory art and creative dialogue.
 Originally from South Korea, Heena earned her BFA and MFA in Fine Art in Seoul before moving to the UK to complete an MA in Fine Art at Central Saint Martins, University of the Arts London.

 Her work has been exhibited in solo and group shows both in the UK and internationally, and she has taken part in a range of artist residencies and public talks, including a residency at Vitrine Gallery, London.